SilasCampbell/Shock-Wave-Analysis/index.md

 $$s = \frac{u_- + u_+}{2}$$

-This result, the Rankine-Hugoniot condition, shows that the shock wave propogates at the average velocity of the state immediately ahead of and behind the discontinuity.
+This result, the Rankine-Hugoniot condition, shows that the shock wave propagates at the average velocity of the state immediately ahead of and behind the discontinuity.

 # Numerical Methods